KyleM73/AHHH/README.md

 I've provided a number of demo files:
 * fib.ahhh
-  * Explicitly generates the first ~46 fibonacci numbers.
-I stopped at 46 because any larger yields an overflow error, since I'm using c++ ints.
+  * Explicitly generates the first ~46 Fibonacci numbers.
+I stopped at 46 because any larger yields overflow, since I'm using c++ ints.
 I could fix that, but I won't.
 * fib_inf.ahhh
-  * Loops through infinitely many fibonacci numbers.
+  * Loops through infinitely many Fibonacci numbers.
 It overflows basically immediately, but the implimentation is kind of cool (and well documented).
 * hello_world.ahhh
   * You know I had to do it to 'em.
 * hello_world_expanded.ahhh